eranamar-zz/eranamar.github.io/_posts/2017-05-12-Recurrent-Neural-Network---Dropout-for-LSTMs.markdown

 <a class="toc" name="toc-Section-4">4</a> More and More and More
 </h1>
 <div class="Unindented">
 In the last year, dropout for LSTM networks gained more attention, and the list of different variants is growing quickly.
 This post tried to cover only <i>some</i> fraction of all the variants available out there.
-It is left for the interested reader to search for the literature for more about this topic.
+It is left for the curious reader to search the literature for more about this topic.
 </div>
 <div class="Indented">
-Note that some of the dropout variations discussed above can be applied to basic RNN and GRU cells without much modifications - we refer you to the papers themselves for more details.
+Note that some of the dropout variations discussed above can be applied to basic RNN and GRU cells without much modifications - please refer to the papers themselves for more details.
 </div>
 <div class="Indented">
-Next post, will discuss recent advancement in the field of RNNs, such as Multiplicative LSTMs, Recurrent Batch Normalization and more.
+Next post, I will discuss recent advancement in the field of RNNs, such as Multiplicative LSTMs, Recurrent Batch Normalization and more.
 </div>